sk97045/booknotes/system-design/system-design-interview/chapter10 - Design a Web Crawler/README.md

 ## Back of the envelope estimation
 Given 1 billion pages per month -> ~400 pages per second Peak QPS = 800 pages per second
+Personal experience it takes 3s to load a web page, so ~100 threads for the ~400pages.
+  - Most CPU servers say have 4 cores 8 threads so ~20servers needed.

 Given average web page size is 500kb -> 500 TB per month -> 30 PB for 5y.